Sajjad-Taghinezhad/OWASP-ASVS-L2-Checklist/README.md

 # OWASP-ASVS-L2-Checklist
-OWASP ASVS Leve 2 (L2) Excel Checklist
+OWASP ASVS Level 2 (L2) Excel Checklist

 Excel file for use as a checklist + status options